ropensci/codemetar/inst/notebook/translating.md

       "publisher": "Zenodo"
     }

 We could also crosswalk into another standard by compacting into that context instead.
-For instance:
+For instance, here we translate our datacite record into a zenodo record.
+First we get the context from the crosswalk:

 ``` r
 zenodo_context <-